nextflow-io/training/docs/nf_template/3_create.md

 !!! question "Exercise"

     Create a new GitHub repository named `myfirstpipeline` and push your new pipeline using the commands above.
-You will need to replace the `<USERNAME>` and `<REPO>` with your GitHub username and `myfirstpipeline`, respectively.
+You will need to replace `<USERNAME>` and `<REPO>` with your GitHub username and `myfirstpipeline`, respectively.

 ### Working with branches

 GitHub branches are used to isolate development work without affecting other branches in a repository.
 Each repository has one default branch, and can have multiple other branches.

-You can merge a branch into another branch using a pull request.
+You can merge updates from one branch into another branch using a pull request.

 The `nf-core create` command will create three branches that will all be pushed to GitHub using the commands above.